JetBrains/lets-plot/future_changes.md

    The old version of the Geocoding backend remains on-line for a couple of release cycles to continue support of prior versions of Lets-Plot.

-   To learn more about Geocoding API see: [Geocoding API](https://github.com/JetBrains/lets-plot/blob/master/docs/geocoding.md).
+   To learn more about Geocoding API see: [Geocoding](https://github.com/JetBrains/lets-plot/blob/master/docs/geocoding.md).

  - The project upgraded to Kotlin v1.4.21 (was v1.4.10).